(This article may or may not contain affiliate links. What does that mean?)

-I love Disneyland, so when my son and I were invited to experience the 4-day Adventures by Disney: Disneyland Resort and Southern California Escape, I was beyond excited.
-But even I could never imagine the amount of pixie dust that was about to be sprinkled on us.
+I love Disneyland, so when my son and I were invited to experience the 4-day Adventures by Disney: Disneyland Resort and Southern California Escape, several behind-the-scenes Disneyland tours plus a Disneyland family vacation package, I was beyond excited.
+But even I could never imagine the amount of pixie dust that was about to be sprinkled upon us.

 The magic started immediately upon arriving at Disney's Grand California Hotel & Spa when Christian and Lori, our two amazing adventure guides, handed us Disneyland park-hopper tickets and then casually mentioned that they'd been pre-loaded with a few multi-experience FastPasses – which will now and forever be known in our family as "MagicPasses."
 These special FastPasses allowed us to ride almost any attraction in Disneyland and California Adventure at any time, and most importantly, they didn't prevent us from reserving additional timed FastPasses as we normally would.
 It was minute one of the trip and we were already beyond excited about this Adventures by Disney perk.